mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.1/security/index.md

 host = repository.com
 ```

-You can use this credential file in any notebook by using `%AddDeps` magic as follows:
+You can use this credential file in any notebook by using `%AddDeps` as follows:

 ```notebook
 %AddDeps org.name artifact version --credential /path/to/credentials.prop --repository https://repository.com/artifactory/example-repo-local/